Looking for More Innovation? Here’s how to find it!

 Conversations about projects can really drag on.
 Naturally, people like to talk about the ‘ins and outs’ of a project, what has been done and what needs to be done, the steps involved, the obstacles they face and so on.

-The people working on the initiative are so caught up in the detail that ‘bottom-lining it’ can be a challenge, especially when the audience is a senior executive.
+The people working on the initiative are so caught up in the detail that ‘bottom-lining it’ can be a challenge, especially when the audience is a senior leader.

 ‘Will you give me a few slides on the status of the project?’
 Those are the words that project leaders dread hearing, especially when they are said by a key stakeholder or sponsor.